When we measure the impact of a digital inclusion project it’s good to consider all stages of the project including:

 - Who the audience for the evaluation will be: internal/external (for instance a funder), general public or beneficiaries?

 - Researching what stakeholders and beneficiaries would find most effective and have maximum impact.

 - Developing a Theory of Change or a Logic Model to facilitate structured planning and evaluation of the proposed activities.
 Information to help develop these can be found in the resources section.

 Identify the project stakeholders and incorporate their views– clearly identifying what’s important to them to make the project successful.
 Stakeholders could include the beneficiaries of your project, as well others such as the funder of the project.
 Consider what questions to ask and what the areas for discussion might be.
 For funders this could be, why have they funded you and what impact do they expect to see?
 For beneficiaries this could be what are the barriers they face, what are potential digital hooks to develop their interest in support and training?

 Decide what you want to measure and how you will collect the information and data you need.
 Are you interested in counting just the number of participants, or do you want to evidence how gaining new skills has had an impact on the individual?
 It's good to start to collect data at the start of the project so you can track progress over time.

 Once the project is up and running it can be valuable to re-visit the assumptions that underpinned the evaluation model and adjust them to reflect operational experience.

 Output and outcome information enables projects to assess the impact of the work they are doing.
-The Big Lottery Fund provides some useful definitions for the terms involved.
+The National Lottery Community Fund provides some useful definitions for the terms involved.

 Outputs are the products, services or facilities that result from an organisation’s or project’s activities.
 For example in a programme to improve well-being amongst older people, outputs might include the different types of interventions being offered by projects, or the numbers of people overall participating in activities under the programme.